flowndays/FlickrSearch/README.md

 When user presses enter key in the soft keyboard, the SearchView sends an Intent with action Intent.ACTION_SEARCH to MainActivity, to avoid initialising multi instances, I made the launchMode of MainActivity singleTop.

 The RecyclerView is wrapped by a [SwipeRefreshLayoutBottom], which is changed from [SwipeRefreshLayout] in Android source code.
-It is shown in the bottom insted of top of the screen, and applied to vertical-reversed animations.
+It is shown in the bottom instead of top of the screen, and applied to vertical-reversed animations.
 It provides auto fetching more feature to the RecyclerView.

+Some basic entering animations are applied to grid items, and I used a fixed-size queue to make sure only the last few items will show animations.

 #### Presenter
 MainPresenter is the Presenter of MVP, it retrieves data from the Model and shows it in the View.